Molly B. Pepper, Ph.D.

 SOCI 395: Why People Hate

-Dr. Pepper teaches courses on human resource management, organizational development, and diversity in organizations.
-She is passionate about research on how we can make organizations into places where people thrive.
-Her research focuses on workplace diversity issues, multicultural ethics, organizational justice, campus climate assessment, hate speech, and mentoring.
+Dr. Pepper teaches courses on human resource management, organizational development, and organizational diversity.
+She is passionate about researching ways to transform organizations into places where people thrive.
+Her research focuses on workplace diversity issues, organizational justice, and campus climate assessment.
 She conducts training on diversity management, work-life balance, stress management, and mentoring.
+She is the president of Colleagues in Jesuit Business Education.

 Pepper, M.B., Loroz, P.S., Patil, V., Stevens, C., & Buller, P. (2011).
 Advancing a Mission-Centered Business School: A Process for Engaging Faculty and Tracking Progress.
 Journal of Jesuit Business Education.
 2: 79-96